• Home

 The speech of discouragement

-As far as Christianity is concerned discouragement is a departing from the truth, for it is established on lies and subsists by means of deception.
-It is indeed a devilish bate that can lure the unstable soul away from glorious achievements, and worse, away from the fulfillment of God’s will.
+As far as Christianity is concerned, discouragement is a departure from the truth, for it is established on lies and subsists by means of deception.
+It is indeed a devilish bait that can lure the unstable soul away from glorious achievements, and worse, away from the fulfillment of God’s will.
 So let us not blench.
-Even if the turn of events brings us to desolation let us trust our Shield and our exceeding great Reward.
+Even if the turn of events brings us to desolation, let us trust our Shield and our exceeding great Reward.
 For He who promised is faithful.

 Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go” (Joshua 1:7).